 1. A boat trip to Greenwich

 We arrived in London in the early morning and saw the sun was shining.
 So decided to do something that involved us being outside to take advantage of the glorious sun (as we weren’t sure if we’d see the sun again on our trip!).
 We went to Embankment and hopped onto the ferry that took us to Greenwich.
 The ticket cost 12 Pounds for the round trip (we used our Oyster card as it was cheaper), using Thames River Services.
 The trip took about 40 each way and was a really cool introduction to London.
-There is a guide providing commentary along the way, pointing out the London Bridge, South Bank, St Paul’s Cathedral, Millennium Bridge, Tate Modern, Tower Bridge, The Shard etc. The guides are really funny, and well worth a tip at the end of the trip.
+There is a guide providing commentary along the way, pointing out the London Bridge, South Bank, St Paul’s Cathedral, Millennium Bridge, Tate Modern, Tower Bridge (read more about the Tower of London), The Shard etc. The guides are really funny, and well worth a tip at the end of the trip.

 Once at Greenwich you can visit the museum, stroll through the market, relax in the park and enjoy a meal at one of the pubs.
 We had our first pie and gravy at a pub called Pie and Mash (super original name).